ShaneGH/busybody/README.md

 busybody.arrays are almost the same as javascript Arrays with a few small exceptions:
 * There is a `remove(...)` function which removes the specified element from the array
 * You can use the following notation `myArray[2] = {};` but older browsers will not publish changes to the array.
 Use `myArray.replace(2, {});` instead.
-* Do not include the final argument of the callback `indexes` if it will not be used.
+* Do not include the final argument of the callback (`indexes`) in the callback definition if it will not be used.
 This will give a small performance gain.